 The Board believes that there is no "one size fits all" governance approach that suits all companies.
 The appropriate standard by which to judge the Company's classified board structure is whether it protects the interests of the Company's stockholders.
-According to recent proxy statements, 15 of 17 of the Company's 2020 executive compensation peer group companies that remain independent also currently have classified board structures.
-Of the two companies that do not have classified board structures, one has been public approximately 17 years longer than the Company, and the other has supervoting stock held by its Chief Executive Officer.
+According to recent proxy statements and publicly available documents, 18 of 21 of the Company's 2021 executive compensation peer group companies also currently have classified board structures.
+Of the 18, only two peer group companies have taken steps to change this structure: one of the peer group companies has voted to eliminate its classified board structure in 2023, and another has a proposal to remove its classified board structure to its stockholders at its upcoming annual stockholders meeting.
+Of the three companies that do not currently have classified board structures, one has supervoting stock held by its Chief Executive Officer and one is a Dutch corporation.
 The Company believes that its classified board structure is consistent with its peer group and protects the interests of the Company's stockholders for the following reasons: